linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

        valid_lft forever preferred_lft forever
       {{</ output >}}

-Now that your Private VLAN is configured, move on to the [Test Your Private Network](#test-your-private-network) section to verify that communication is successful between Linodes over the VLAN.
+Now that your Private LAN is configured, move on to the [Test Your Private Network](#test-your-private-network) section to verify that communication is successful between Linodes over the LAN.

 ## Test Your Private Network

-Once you have created your Private Network, verify that you can communicate from one Linode to another in the Private VLAN.
+Once you have created your Private Network, verify that you can communicate from one Linode to another in the Private LAN.

 1. Connect to your Linode via SSH, if you have not done so already.